+Analog Demand Failed

-Analog (AUX2) Input Failed is only active when the position demand is configured for '0..5 V'.
+Indicates the AUX2 position command input (Analog Demand) is out of range.
+This indication is only active when the position demand is configured for 'Analog'.

 Can be configured as an alarm or shutdown.
 If configured as a shutdown, the control will drive to Shutdown Position (using position control) if this fault is detected.
 If configured as an alarm, the control will attempt to continue normal operation.